isomorpheric/logviewer/README.md

 # Log Viewer

-A high-performance, streaming log viewer built with React 19.
+A high-performance, streaming log viewer built with React.
+It streams in logs and renders them in a virtualized table, with optimizations for TTFB and TTFR (for the row).

 ## Prerequisites